varan81/Growatt-MIC-Marstek-Venus-E-3.0-Nulleinspeisung/README.md

 ## 📅 Updates / Changelog

+* **04.04.2026:** * **🚀 PI Controller & Latency Compensation (Anti-Oscillation Update v2):** The simple smoothing from the previous update has been replaced by a real, intelligent PI controller with anti-windup protection in the *"Echtzeit 3-Phasen Mathematik"* node.
+This solves the problem of network latency (Shelly -> WLAN -> HA -> Node-RED), which previously threw the internal controller of the Growatt off balance during hard load changes (e.g., turning off the kettle).
+  * **New Offset Buffer ("Shock Absorber"):** Using the new variable `mein_puffer` (default: 40W), the system now intentionally aims for a minimal grid consumption.
+This catches the overshooting when turning off large loads and effectively prevents unwanted export peaks into the power grid.
+  * **Important Timing Updates:** The inject node of the Modbus server in Node-RED must be set to 0.25 seconds for a stable data bus.
+(Note: The `automations.yaml` in the repository has also been updated for the new and faster state trigger).
+  * **New Flow:** The file `flow.json` has been completely replaced by the new, final version and can simply be imported as a whole.

-* **01.04.2026:** * **Anti-Oscillation Update (Flow Smoothing):** The Node-RED flow (`flow.json`) has been massively optimized to prevent the inverter from oscillating ("ping-pong effect") during rapid load changes in the house.
-The *"Echtzeit 3-Phasen Mathematik"* node now includes an integrated moving average (`alpha = 0.9`) to gently smooth out hard spikes.
-This heavily stabilizes the zero-export control without noticeably affecting the response time.
+* **01.04.2026:** * **Anti-Oscillation Update (Flow Smoothing):** The Node-RED flow (`flow.json`) has been massively optimized to prevent control oscillation ("ping-pong effect") of the inverter during fast load changes in the house.
+In the *"Echtzeit 3-Phasen Mathematik"* node, an integrated moving average (`alpha = 0.9`) now ensures that hard peaks are gently smoothed out.
+This extremely stabilizes the zero-export control without noticeably affecting the response time.

-* **18.03.2026:** * **New Visualizations:** Added screenshots of the Home Assistant dashboard and the Node-RED flow structure for better traceability.
+* **18.03.2026:** * **New Visualizations:** Added screenshots of the Home Assistant dashboard and the Node-RED flow structure for better comprehensibility.
-  * **New Chapter "Fine-Tuning":** Added an optional Home Assistant automation to prevent a slight oscillation of the control loop ("ping-pong effect") when the battery is full.
+  * **New Chapter "Fine-Tuning":** Added an optional Home Assistant automation to prevent a slight oscillation of the control ("ping-pong effect") when the battery is full.

+## 🏓 Fine-Tuning: Adapting the System to Your Home

+### 1. Adjusting the Controller in Node-RED (Real-Time Math)
+Every home network has slightly different latency (delay).
+If your Growatt still overshoots slightly or ramps up too slowly during fast, hard load changes (e.g., when turning off the kettle), you can perfectly tailor the software to your setup.

+To do this, double-click the **"Echtzeit 3-Phasen Mathematik"** node in Node-RED.
+Right at the beginning of the code (`PHASE 2`), you will find these four parameters:

+* **`mein_puffer = 40;` (The Shock Absorber):** Target value for grid consumption in watts.
+Forces the Growatt to intentionally draw a minimal amount of power from the grid.
+Prevents it from accidentally dropping into the negative (grid export) due to network latency when large loads are turned off.
+(Tip: 40W - 80W are safe values).
+* **`Kp = 0.4;` (The Response Speed):** Determines how hard the controller reacts immediately to changes.
+Increase (e.g., `0.5`) if the Growatt ramps up too slowly.
+Decrease (e.g., `0.3`) if the system "jitters" too restlessly.
+* **`Ki = 0.05;` (The Accuracy):** The fine adjustment over time.
+Ensures that the target buffer is actually reached exactly after a few seconds.
+* **`maxIntegral = 1000;` (The Emergency Brake / Anti-Windup):** Prevents the controller from building up a huge "error memory" during long, high loads (e.g., oven) and taking ages to lower the power again when turned off.

+---

-## 🏓 Fine-Tuning: Prevent Ping-Pong Effect at 100% Battery (Testing Phase)
+### 2. Preventing Ping-Pong Effect at 100% Battery (Testing Phase)

-When the battery reaches 100% SoC, the inverter and the battery might start to slightly regulate against each other.
+When the battery reaches 100% SoC, it can happen that the inverter and the battery start to minimally regulate against each other.
-**Don't worry: This effect is not technically severe!** The system still operates safely and reliably.
-It just takes a few seconds longer for the zero-export to level out smoothly after major load changes in the house.
+**Don't worry: This effect is not technically severe!** The system still works safely and reliably.
+It just takes a few seconds longer for the zero-export control to level out smoothly again during larger load changes in the house.

-However, if you want a perfectly calm dashboard and immediate regulation, you can let Home Assistant play the "referee":
+However, if you want a perfectly quiet dashboard and immediate regulation, you can hand over the role of "referee" to Home Assistant:
-The battery is forced into `manual` mode at 100% (freezing its state) and leaves the zero-export completely to the Growatt.
-Only when the house draws more than 50W from the grid for over 30 seconds, the battery is woken up and set back to `anti_feed` mode.
+The battery is forced into `manual` mode at 100% (freezes) and leaves the zero-export control to the Growatt.
+Only when the house draws more than 50W from the grid for more than 30 seconds is the battery woken up again into `anti_feed` mode.

-To achieve this, add the following code to Home Assistant as a new automation (in YAML mode):
+To do this, add this code in Home Assistant as a new automation (in YAML mode):

 ```yaml
 alias: "Marstek Ping-Pong Protection (Manual Timer)"